 We aim to treat members and visitors on their relative merits, abilities and potential.
 This is regardless of their age, sex, gender reassignment, relationships, race, colour, ethnic or national origin, nationality, disability, sexual orientation, religious or political beliefs, socio-economic background, or other distinction.
-The Club does not have sufficient resources to offer its activities to all disabled people.
 See Section 2 of the Club Regulations for details.
+The Club does not have sufficient resources to offer its activities to all disabled people, but there is a Grafham Water Sailability charity that runs a sailing programme to cater for those with special needs.

 Conduct of Members for Cambridge Sailing, Windsurfing, Kitesurfing Regulations

 The aim of good conduct is to promote the well-being of Club members.
 The Club wants everyone to experience a positive and enjoyable time at any Club event.
 So we expect Members, and any guests who accompany them, to behave appropriately.
 Furthermore, they must not cause accidents or bring the Club into disrepute.
 Finally, the conduct of members includes their internet and social media activities.
 See Section 3 of the Club Regulations for details, including the provisions for complaints and Club discipline.

 Health, Safety, Welfare